Research and Evaluation Masterclass (Oxford – UK)

 Who is Ruth Baer?

-Ruth Baer has been a Professor of Psychology at the University of Kentucky for many years and is soon beginning a post as MBCT teacher, trainer, and researcher at the Oxford Mindfulness Centre.
+Ruth Baer has been a Professor of Psychology at the University of Kentucky for many years and has recently taken a post as MBCT teacher, trainer, and researcher at the Oxford Mindfulness Centre.
 Her interests in mindfulness include research, teaching, supervision, and practice.
 Much of her work focuses on the conceptualization and assessment of mindfulness, effects of mindfulness-based programs, mechanisms of change, and professional training and ethics in the mindfulness field

 Who is Willem Kuyken?